Department of Engineering, University of Cambridge

-The University of Cambridge Department of Engineering is the largest department at the University of Cambridge and one of the leading centres of engineering in the world.
-The department's aim is to address the world's most pressing challenges with science and technology.
-To achieve this aim, the department collaborates with other disciplines, institutions, companies and entrepreneurs and adopts an integrated approach to research and teaching.
+The University of Cambridge's Department of Engineering is the largest department at the university.
 The main site is situated at Trumpington Street, to the south of the city centre of Cambridge.
-The department is the primary centre for engineering teaching and research activities in Cambridge.
-The department is currently headed by Richard Prager.
+The department is currently headed by Professor Colm Durkan.

 History

-In 1782, the Reverend Richard Jackson of Torrington, former fellow of Trinity College, died leaving a substantial portion of his estate to endow a Professorship of Natural Experimental Philosophy.
-This became forerunner to the Professorship of Mechanism and Applied Mechanics, first held in 1875 by James Stuart.
+Reverend Richard Jackson of Torrington, a former fellow of Trinity College, died in 1782, leaving a substantial portion of his estate to endow a Professorship of Natural Experimental Philosophy, which eventually became the Professorship of Mechanism and Applied Mechanics.
+This position was first held in 1875 by James Stuart.
+The first engineering workshop at Cambridge was constructed in 1878 in a wooden hut measuring fifty by twenty feet built in 1878, which was extended three times along Free School Lane by 1900, serving over 800 students by 1920.

-The first engineering workshop at Cambridge was constructed in 1878, a wooden hut fifty by twenty feet.
-The department now boasts several sites around Cambridge:
+The department now has several sites around Cambridge: